theodoreho8033/theodoreho8033/README.md

 While in school, I work part-time as a Data Engineer at Taulia a global supply chain financing company parented by SAP; a position I was offered after completing an internship with Taulia in the Summer of 2022.

-In my years of study and professional expierience, I've seen first hand how data can drive buisness operations, provide new perspectives, and be the driving force behind artifical intelligence to tackle the worlds most compilcated problems.
+In my years of study and professional expierience, I've seen first hand how data can drive buisness operations, provide new perspectives, and fuel artifical intelligence to tackle the worlds most compilcated problems.
 I plan to continue to develop my expertise in leveraging data and make a career out of it.

 Below you will find some of the projects I've conducted along the way.